OutpostUniverse/OP2Utility/ReadMe.md

  - Load of spite graphics (partial experimental support)
  - General file stream reading/writing

-The library can be compiled and used on both Windows and Linux.
+The library can be compiled and used on both Windows and Linux. x86 and x64 architectures are fully supported.
+Partial unit test coverage is made using gtest.
 Supported compilers:
  - Visual Studio 2017
  - GCC
  - Clang

+All headers meant for consumption outside of OP2Utility are contained in **include/OP2Utility.h**.
+No other library headers should be needed by 3rd party applications for normal use.

 This library is released under a MIT license.
 See License.txt for details.